XCSoar/XCSoar/doc/lua.rst

 HTTP Client
 -----------

-The class ``xcsoar.http.Request`` can be used to send HTTP requests.
+The class ``xcsoar.http.Request`` can be used to send HTTP and/or HTTPS requests.

 .. code-block:: lua